 - Creating separate risk reports instead of integrating risk information into normal management reporting, and so on…

-Risk management has become an objective in itself.
-Executives in non-financial sector stoped, or maybe never have, viewing risk management as tool to make money.
-Risk managers don’t talk, many don’t even understand, business language or how decisions are being made in the organisation.
+- Risk management has become an objective in itself.
+Executives in non-financial sector stoped, or maybe never have, viewed risk management as tool to make money.
+Risk managers don’t talk, many don’t even understand, business language or how decisions are being made in the organization.
 Risk analysis is often outdated and by the time risk managers capture it, important business decisions are long done.